-In some cases, traditional contact lenses may not provide the vision or comfort a patient needs.
+In some cases, traditional contact lenses may not provide the vision or comfort a patient need.
 At Nationwide Vision, we perform comprehensive eye exams and specialize in identifying and treating eye diseases and conditions.
 We work with you to determine the best vision correction solution based on your eye shape, health, and lifestyle.

 Types of specialty contact lenses include: